mikegioia/bear-burn-removal/README.md

 ### Non-Bears vs. Bears

-This could definitely use more research, but from my tests, adding Burn or Creatures to the deck did not improve the Removal deck's on-the-draw win-rate.
+This could definitely use more research, but from my tests adding Burn or Creatures to the deck did not improve the Removal deck's on-the-draw win-rate.

 What _did_ help was increasing the Removal cards and decreasing the lands.